wolfgang-wiedermann/php_mobile_accounting/README.md

 The software is contributed under GPL (see license.txt) in this Folder.

 It contains JQuery, JQuery-Mobile and Knockout.js as clientside framework.
-On the serverside its code relies just on plain PHP5 (using mysqli for database connectivity) with no additional frameworks.
+On the serverside its code relies just on plain PHP (using PDO for database connectivity) with no additional frameworks.
+Its tested compatible to all versions of PHP from 5 until 8.

 Additional Information
 ----------------------